greglukens/greglukens.github.io/research.md

 <figure class="fig shadow-soft lightbox">
   <img src="{{ '/assets/img/cl_ell2_grid.png' | relative_url }}" alt="cl_mosaic" data-caption="Cl_ell2">
   <figcaption><em>Each component of the full relativistic angular power spectrum at the quadrupole moment.
-Here, PNG is primordial non-Gaussianity.</em></figcaption>
+Here, "Velocity" is the Doppler term, and "PNG" stands for primordial non-Gaussianity.
+The relative order of magnitude of each term is also included in each panel.</em></figcaption>
 </figure>